Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the league.
+- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per game.

-- The Heat allow 41.9 rebounds per game, ranking sixth in the league.
+- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.

-- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.

 Jamal Murray vs. the Heat